couchbaselabs/docs-ng/using_docs_ng.markdown

 When you content is ready to stage, commit it and send a pull request to have it added to the master branch in GitHub.
 This will get picked up by the staging server automatically.

+##Staging Server

+There is a script which pulls the content and stages it and a cron job that runs it.
+To run it, ssh to docs@docs.pub.couchbase.com with the correct key and run ./pull_publish.sh.
+Alternately you can perform:

+        git pull
+        bundle exec nanoc